|Index to this page|

 |11–12||All three components were unchanged from the previous year|

-On 17 June 2003, the U. S. Food and Drug Administration (FDA) approved FluMist® – a live-virus vaccine that is given as a spray up the nose.
+FluMist® is a live-virus vaccine that is given as a spray up the nose.
+It is technically known as LAIV4 "Live Attenuated Influenza Vaccine Quadrivalent".

 The viruses have been weakened so that they do not cause illness, but are able to replicate in the relatively cool tissues of the nasopharynx where they can induce an immune response.
 Presumably this is tilted towards IgA production, a better defense against infection by inhaled viruses than blood-borne IgG antibodies.
 In any case, FluMist® induces a more rapid response than inactivated vaccine and there is some evidence that it provides better protection against antigenic drift as well.